dsundquist/gotestserver/README.md

 ## Todo

-* Organize HTTP HandleFunch methods in serve.go (maybe pull out the 5xx errors into another file) by alphabetical
 * Implement / Finish mTLS server
 * Add more to the client side, this is still up in the air what will happen here.
 * Added a /Vary, to test some headers, clean this up